End-of-Life & Palliative Counselor

 Supervised Hour Requirements for End-of-Life & Palliative Counselors

-The supervised hour requirements for end-of-life and palliative counselors will depend on the program of study and the specific requirements of the state.
-Programs that are accredited by the Council on Social Work Education must provide at least a minimum of 400 hours of field education for bachelor’s degree programs and a minimum of 900 hours for master’s programs.
+The supervised hour requirements for end-of-life and palliative counselors will depend on the program of study and the state’s specific requirements.
+Programs accredited by the Council on Social Work Education must provide at least 400 hours of field education for bachelor’s degree programs and 900 hours for master’s programs.

 At Fordham University, the process of supervised hours is slightly different.
-At Fordham’s Graduate School of Social Service, fieldwork courses account for almost one-third of the required credits necessary for the completion of the master of social work (MSW) degree.
-Students have to complete two field practicums, one at the generalist level (first year of study) and the second at the specialist level (second field of study).
+At Fordham’s Graduate School of Social Service, fieldwork courses account for almost one-third of the required credits necessary to complete the master’s of social work (MSW) degree.
+Students must complete two field practicums, one at the generalist level (first year of study) and the second at the specialist level (second field of study).
 To complete the MSW degree, students are required to complete 1,200 hours of fieldwork, with 600 hours being required at each level.

 Licensure and Certification of End-of-Life & Palliative Counselors

 Each state will offer its own licensure procedure and requirements.
-In many states, end-of-life and palliative counselor licensing will be handled by a board of health.
+In many states, a board of health will handle end-of-life and palliative counselor licensing.
 In Oregon, for example, licensing for this career is handled by the Oregon State Board of Licensed Social Workers.
 Out-of-state licenses do not transfer.
 The Board only licenses those who hold either a bachelor’s of social work or a master’s of social work.

-In all states, a person may not practice clinical social work unless the person is licensed or certified by the state board.
+In all states, a person may not practice clinical social work unless licensed or certified by the state board.

 Many states, such as Oregon, offer different levels of licensure.
 A Clinical Social Work Associate (CSWA) license is often the first step in obtaining a clinical license.
-This is for a student who is newly graduated with their MSW or is an MSW-degree holder currently under supervision in another state.
+This is for a student who has recently graduated with their MSW or is an MSW degree holder currently under supervision in another state.
 Students can qualify to become Licensed Clinical Social Workers (LCSWs) if they have a certain number of post-degree experience hours and have passed clinical exams.
 Licensing of a Licensed Clinical Social Worker (LCSW) Candidate is available to applicants who meet LCSW requirements except that they have not passed the ASWB Clinical exam.

 There are likewise many avenues for certification.
 The National Association of Social Workers (NASW) and the National Hospice and Palliative Care Organization (NHPCO) offer certification to social workers at both the bachelor’s level (CHP-SW) and master’s level (ACHP-SW).
-Master’s degree holders can seek out this certification as a verification of their specialized knowledge, skills, and professional abilities related to end-of-life care and pain and symptom management.
-And as of 2019, a new certification examination for experienced BSW and MSW social workers was made available through the Advanced Palliative Hospice Social Worker Certification (APHSW-C).
+Master’s degree holders can seek out this certification to verify their specialized knowledge, skills, and professional abilities related to end-of-life care and pain and symptom management.
+As of 2019, a new certification examination for experienced BSW and MSW social workers was made available through the Advanced Palliative Hospice Social Worker Certification (APHSW-C).

 End-of-Life & Palliative Licensure Renewal Requirements